CrazyHarry/Audit-trail/audit-trail-network/README.md

 ## Dummy data: Populating the business network with examples

 Since this repo contains the code of a Proof-of-Concept implementation of an Audit-Trail application on HyperLedger Composer, we agreed to work with dummy data to demonstrate the business network's functionality.

 The scripts to generate data are located in the folder `./sample-data/`.
 To execute the scripts first navigate to this folder first.
+The scripts make use of the [HyperLedger Composer API](https://hyperledger.github.io/composer/latest/reference/JSDOC-README) to communicate with the business network.
+Another way of adding these resources would be through the REST server, discussed later on.

 ### Dummy data